briandconnelly/nicheconstruct/paper/02_methods.md

 Cooperation is independent from adaptation to the environment.
 The remaining $L$ loci are *adaptive loci*, and are each occupied by $0$ or a value from the set $\{1, 2, \ldots, A\}$.
 Allele $0$ represents a lack of adaptation, while a non-zero allele represents one of the $A$ possible adaptations at that locus.

-These non-zero alleles signify adaptations to the external environment that are not affected by other individuals or the local niche.
+These non-zero alleles signify two types of adaptations, both of which increase fitness.
+First, adaptations to the external environment confer a fitness benefit $\delta$.
-Adaptations confer a fitness benefit $\delta$, regardless of which non-zero allele is present.
+This selective value is the same regardless of which non-zero allele is present and is not affected by other individuals or the local niche.
 We assume $\delta > c$, which allows a minimally adapted cooperator to recoup the cost of cooperation and gain a fitness advantage.